Waveframe-Labs/Aurora-Workflow-Orchestration/docs/AWO_Method_Spec_v1.2.1.md

 ### 3.4 Role Attribution and Record-Keeping
 - Every `approval.json` file MUST list all participating roles and their associated agent identifiers (human name, model ID, or process hash).
 - When multiple roles are automated, their decision boundaries MUST be defined in the workflow manifest or configuration file.
-- Manual overrides or deviations from standard AWO behavior MUST be documented under /logs/overrides/ and cross-referenced to the applicable ADR
+- Manual overrides or deviations from standard AWO behavior MUST be documented under /logs/overrides/ and cross-referenced to the applicable ADR.

 ---